 Presidio Graduate School is committed to maintaining an atmosphere of acceptance, civility, and mutual respect for the rights, duties, and sensibilities of each individual.
 Occasionally, however, complaints or concerns arise, the timely resolution of which is important to maintaining the desired School atmosphere.
-The School will treat each complaint or concern seriously, and attempts to resolve issues quickly and effectively using informal processes.
-The School encourages the prompt reporting of complaints so that a rapid response can be made and appropriate action taken.
+PGS will treat each complaint or concern seriously, and attempts to resolve issues quickly and effectively using informal processes.
+PGS encourages the prompt reporting of complaints so that a rapid response can be made and appropriate action taken.

-Students should use the guidelines and policies that follow if problems arise with the School staff, student support services, administrators, faculty, or other students.
+Students should use the guidelines and policies that follow if problems arise with PGS staff, student support services, administrators, faculty, or other students.